Local SUNY Colleges prepare for new semester

-ALBANY, N.Y.
-(NEWS 10)– With the new year, comes a new semester— but with COVID-19 still a threat, SUNY schools are continuing to implement safety protocols that students and staff must follow.
+SCHENECTADY, N.Y.
+(NEWS10) — With the new year, comes a new semester—but with COVID-19 still a threat, SUNY schools are continuing to implement safety protocols that students and staff must follow.

 “Students who come on campus must take a surveillance test, COVID-19 surveillance test,” explained Dr. Stead Moono, SUNY Schenectady President.